Applied Research in Practice: Two Scenarios

 Figure 2.
-Where natural gas comes from
+Where natural gas

 In common parlance, problems are unwelcome tribulations, but science and enterprise alike recognize problems as opportunities.
 Colossal Natural Gas Division’s CEO notes that, “if the find were easy to tap, it would have been tapped already.”
 He brings in his team and gets right to the point: “there’s a huge amount of gas there; how do we get it out?”

 The team explores for as long as it takes, at first at a high level, drawing on a wide range of perspectives, consulting with anyone and everyone who has done work that might be useful.
 Rather than bear the full brunt of these exploratory analyses, Colossal will collaborate with other energy firms who have similar finds.